The Complete Guide to Modernized Scan-Based Trading (SBT): How to Leverage Supply Chain Partner Management for Smarter Retail

 Watch our short video on how Fintech can improve your retail operations.

-What categories are best suited for Fintech's program?
+What categories are best suited for Fintech's new SBT model?

-Retail categories that thrive under this kind of model typically share key characteristics: high SKU counts, short sales cycles, unpredictable demand, and labor-intensive management.
-These fast-moving consumer goods (FMCGs) are often more susceptible to shrink and operational challenges, making them ideal candidates for supplier-led inventory ownership.
-If you’re considering launching an SBT program or expanding the categories you currently manage under this model, the examples below highlight FMCGs where clients have achieved significant success with our program.
+Retail categories that thrive under this model typically share key characteristics: high SKU counts, short sales cycles, unpredictable demand, and labor-intensive management.
+These fast-moving consumer goods are often more susceptible to shrink and operational challenges, making them ideal candidates for supplier-led inventory ownership.

 Bakery